kb1vc/SoDaLibs/README.md

 That will tell cmake to look in your directory for the relevant cmake files that describe where to find the libraries and headers.

-## Testing and Using it all
+### Testing and Using it all

+Take a look at the Utils/Examples and Signals/Examples directories.

+Take a look at the CMakeLists.txt files to see how to refer to the SoDa libraries.

+If the installation went well, you can copy them from wherever your distro puts Examples.
-Take a look at the CMakeLists.txt file and OptionsExample.cxx and FormatExample.cxx in the example directory.
-If the installation has gone right, then you should be able to do this from this directory.
+Then you should be able to do this from this directory.
 But remember, if you installed the utils in some nonstandard directory, you'll need to add
 ```
 cmake -DCMAKE_PREFIX_PATH=${HOME}/my_tools ../
 ```